Sole Trader vs Limited Company Tax Calculator

-The sole trader vs limited company tax calculator is below.
+Our sole trader vs limited company calculator shows how much tax you can save trading as a limited company.
+The link to our sole trader vs limited company tax calculator is below.
 Just complete the first 3 boxes, then go down and click calculate my tax.
 But first, remember there are factors other than tax to consider when comparing a sole trader vs limited company.
-Some of these factors are listed below.
+See below for most of these factors.

 This is the simplest form of business to start.
 You simply carry on business on your own account.
-You are liable to income tax and Class 4 National Insurance on your profits.
-You can employ people including your spouse, as long as you pay them only for the value of the work they actually perform.
+As a sole trader you pay income tax and Class 4 National Insurance on your net profit.
+You can employ people including your spouse.
+But you must only pay them for the value of the work they actually perform.

 A limited company is a separate legal entity from its owners.
 These are the basic facts…